bobbingwide/SB-post-edit-block/README.md

 First version to replace any `[post-edit]` shortcodes in FSE themes

 ## Changelog
+# 0.1.1
+* Changed: Implement workaround to Gutenberg issue 33401 #2
+* Tested: With Gutenberg 11.0.0
+* Tested: With WordPress 5.8-RC2

 # 0.1.0
 * Added: Add attributes and supports to block.json #1
 * Added: Support Link text field and alignment in the editor #2